 What if the complainant contacts their MP?
+The school will not conclude the complaints procedure just because a complainant contacts their MP.
 MPs are normally conversant with school complaint policies and will usually point the complainant in that direction.
 Where the MP contacts the school they will be advised of the relevant process and, if the complainant wishes, of the outcome of the complaint at the end of the process.

 What if the parent or school asks for the support of the Local Authority?
-The Local Authority has no formal role in responding to complaints.
+The Local Authority has no formal or statutory role in responding to complaints which must be directed to the school.
 The Local Authority may be involved in a complaint only in the following ways:

-- In assisting a complainant to articulate their views in writing, where such support is requested by the complainant, but the responsible officer will remain strictly neutral in carrying out that role; - In providing procedural advice to Headteachers, governors and complainants, as necessary, including attendance at Review Meetings when requested; - In assisting the parties in a mediation role where both parties agree that this offers a possible way forward as an alternative to more formal procedures;

-In investigating a complaint on behalf of the Governing Body where there is a need for an independent investigator, either in response to a governor view that it is necessary in a particular case to demonstrate the impartiality of the process, or because the subject matter is sufficiently complex or technical to require a higher level of experience or expertise
+- In providing impartial procedural advice to Headteachers, Governors and complainants, as necessary, including attendance at Review Panel Meetings when requested by the school: - Assisting in a mediation role where both parties agree that this offers a possible way forward as an alternative to more formal procedures; - In investigating a complaint on behalf of the Governing Body where there is a need for an independent investigator, either in response to a governor view that it is necessary in a particular case to demonstrate the impartiality of the process, or because the subject matter is sufficiently complex or technical to require a higher level of experience or expertise.
+The governing body will consider requesting an independent review if the complainant provides sufficient evidence that there would be bias in the proceedings if the review was carried out by a governor.

-What if the complainant refers the complaint to OfSTED?
-OfSTED is unlikely to investigate individual cases, though will record the complaint for information for the lead inspector when the school is next inspected.
-If there is a safeguarding component to the complaint then OfSTED will refer the matter to the Local Authority where it will be processed by an Education Adviser and/or LADO, as appropriate.
-The Education Adviser will contact the relevant person in school dealing with the complaint to offer further advice.
+What if the complainant refers the complaint to Ofsted?
+Ofsted does not investigate individual complaints, though will record the complaint for information for the lead inspector when the school is next inspected.
+If there is a safeguarding component to the complaint then Ofsted will usually refer the matter to the Local Authority where it will be reviewed by a Leadership Adviser and/or the Local Authority Designated Officer (LADO), as appropriate.